WHAT IS STONE PAPER (REPAP)?

 When disposed of, REPAP®, can be collected as regular plastic material.
 It is a #2 recyclable plastic.
 After being pulverized and re-extruded as granules, it can then be used as an superior additive for the processing of polyethylene (PE) plastic.
 It can also be recycled in the paper recycling stream without harming the integrity of that process.

 Because only mineral powder (calcium carbonate), degradable resin and electric power are used during REPAP® production, there is no washing and drying processes needed, nor are there any harmful particles released into the air.

-After being used, Repap can be processed as regular rubbish.
-However, if stone paper is left outside, then after approximately 14 -18 months of being exposed to the sunlight, Repap will break itself down like an egg shell.
+If REPAP is left outside and left exposed to continuous UV light, then after approximately 14 -18 months, it will become brittle and break itself down like an egg shell.
 The calcium carbonate, returns to the earth naturally.

 If incinerated, the resin will not release any harmful gases, and compared with tree based papers, the amount of carbon dioxide released into the environment is minimal, and so has a lesser impact of global warming.